TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 # For more information, try '--help'.
 ```

 The full [src](https://github.com/TheBestTvarynka/trash-code/commit/6d5ec50ea36aa2ca6fab7409e68c08a46d1a346e) code of the example above.
-Conclusion: this problem is solvable but in a very inconvenient way.
+Conclusion: this problem is solvable, but in a very inconvenient way.

 # References & final note